Confession: I didn’t enjoy pregnancy

 If you’re reading this and wondering why I felt the way I did, well…

-1. My sickness wasn’t really sickness, it was a constant and painful process of dry-retching over a toilet until I could breathe enough to swallow water and spew it back up
+My sickness wasn’t really sickness.
+It was a constant and painful process of dry-retching over a toilet until I could breathe enough to swallow water and spew it back up

-2. It’s not nice having to bare all to a large number of healthcare professionals – whether it’s the stretch-mark covered belly or your vagina, I didn’t quite get used to having it all out there until I was in labour and quite frankly couldn’t give a crap either way at that point
+It’s not nice having to bare all to a large number of healthcare professionals.
+Whether it’s the stretch-mark covered belly or your vagina, I didn’t quite get used to having it all out there until I was in labour.
+Quite frankly, I couldn’t give a crap either way at that point

-4. As soon as you’re pregnant, other people feel like they can dictate to you what to do.
+As soon as you’re pregnant, other people feel like they can dictate to you what to do.
 Mainly your midwife.
-I was a veggie and my midwife did not respect that, and asked me to start eating meat, saying that the baby would be iron deficient if I didn’t.
+I was a veggie and my midwife did not respect that.
+She asked me to start eating meat, saying that the baby would be iron deficient if I didn’t.
 Eating meat changed nothing except to make me put on more weight, and I still had to take iron tablets.

 So there you have it.
 One woman’s reasons for not enjoying pregnancy and for never wanting to do it again.